eove/orca/example/docs/offline_vault_ceremony.md

 The 📢`organiser` should know which environment will be worked on (`prod`/`preprod`), modify the value of `orca.environment-target` in [orca-config.nix](../../orca-config.nix) accordingly, and notify this environment to all 👥`team members`.

-The 📢`organiser` should get the value of the cvault present in the last report and set the value of `orca.latest_cvault` in [orca-config.nix](../../orca-config.nix) accordingly.
+The 📢`organiser` should get the value of the *C<sub>vault</sub>* present in the last report and set the value of `orca.latest_cvault` in [orca-config.nix](../../orca-config.nix) accordingly.
 If the ceremony is the first one for this environment, then `null` should be set.
 The 📢`organiser` is encourage to verify the validity of the report in the same way the 👥`team members` [will do during the verification phase](#verification-of-the-last-ceremonys-report).

 The 📢`organiser` should know what will be done during the ceremony and set the values of `orca.actions_in_order` and `orca.rotate_keys` in [orca-config.nix](../../orca-config.nix) accordingly.